Tennu/tennu/readme.md

 Quits the server with the given reason.

+### whois(users, server) ###

+Server is optional, and you'll probably not need it.
+Look at RFC 1459 for what benefit it gives you.

+users is either a string or an array of strings.

+### userhost(users) ###

+Retrieves the userhost of the user.

+### _raw(message) ###

+Our IrcOutputSocket class does not have all commands.
+If you need to use one that is not listed here, you can use the internal _raw method, which takes the entire message as is as a string.

 --------

 ## Modules ##

 NRC has its own module system, loosely based off of Node's.
 Modules are implemented using the following object structure:

 ```javascript
 {